-Current industry practices typically rely on annual-average emission factors across entire balancing regions for carbon accounting, which lack both temporal and spatial granularity.
-The generation fuel mix in a power grid is constantly changing over time, leading to time-varying grid's carbon intensity and user-side emissions.
-According to the study in \cite{miller2022hourly}, the use of annual-average accounting can over- or under-estimate carbon emissions as much as 35\%.
-In addition, as electricity consumption is supplied by generators with different fuel types in different locations, the carbon emission intensity also varies geographically.
-Hence, it is essential to adopt carbon accounting schemes with sufficient temporal and spatial resolutions to capture the variations, trends, and patterns in emissions, so that the carbon accounting results can inform effective decarbonization policies and decisions.
+\begin{principle} \textbf{\emph{Carbon accounting should have sufficient temporal and spatial resolutions.}} \end{principle} The generation fuel mix in power grids is constantly changing over time, leading to dynamic carbon emission footprints with daily and seasonal patterns.
+Recent study\cite{miller2022hourly} shows that the use of annual-average carbon accounting can over- or under-estimate carbon emissions up to 35\%, in comparison with hourly accounting.
+Furthermore, the carbon emission intensity also varies geographically, as generators with different fuel types are distributed in different locations.
+To facilitate effective decarbonization policies and decision-making, carbon accounting schemes require sufficient temporal and spatial granularity to capture the variations, patterns, and trends in emissions.